fhellwig/validate-express-schema/README.md

     body(schema [, options])
     ValidationError

-Calling these returns a middleware function that validates the request query, params, and body objects.
+Calling one of the three middleware generator functions returns a middleware function that validates the request query, params, and body objects.
 Validation errors result in `next(ValidationError)` being called.
 The `ValidationError` object has an `errors` property that lists the validation errors.